UX training for people working in real product teams.

 This workshop is a strong fit for training companies, internal enablement teams, product organizations, and design teams that want something more practical than a tools-based UX course.

-The content is based on real product work: UX–PM–DEV collaboration, decision-making, operating without strong processes, and building credibility inside teams.
+The content is based on real product work: UX–PM–DEV collaboration, decision-making, operating without strong processes, building credibility, using AI consciously, and keeping product work sustainable.

 If you’re interested in this training, an internal workshop, or a tailored version for your team, please get in touch.